 Every year, more than 950 children and young people aged 0-19 are diagnosed with cancer in Australia.

 Young learners with cancer are absent from school for long periods during treatment and recovery, often becoming isolated from their school and friends.
 Many drop class levels when they return to school and find it difficult to engage with their education.

 Making sure kids stay engaged with their education while they receive treatment for cancer is one of the fundamental ways Fight Cancer Foundation helps reduce the long term impact of cancer.

 How does Fight Cancer Foundation's education program help?

 Our education support programs enable learners to maintain their education and connection with their school and school friends.
-They are also supported by a flexible, individual education program that works around their illness and treatment, allowing them to resume their lives as quickly as possible.
+They are also supported by a flexible, individual education program that works around their illness and treatment.

-Through a mix of face-to-face and online learning sessions with students on the wards and in outpatient clinics our education support programs at four of Australia’s largest children’s hospitals help students get their lives back on track as soon as possible.
+Through a mix of face-to-face and online learning sessions with students on the wards and in outpatient clinics, our education support programs help students get their lives back on track as soon as possible.